 Zatella Beatty, Steve Perry and Ted Faye have worked together for more than a decade telling important stories such as their nationally acclaimed "IVERSON", which made its world premiere at the Tribeca Film Festival and its network debut on Showtime.

-The Nevada Land Trust has partnered with Our Story, Inc. and 214 Films to preserve the historic site of Joe Gans' epic fight.
-Plans include a memorial trail and replica boxing ring to commemmorate the event.
+The Nevada Land Trust has partnered with Our Story, Inc., and 214 Films to preserve the historic site of Joe Gans' epic fight.
+Plans include a memorial trail and replica boxing ring to commemorate the event.

 Sign up to hear the most recent updates.